xprov/NeuralNetwork/README.md

  - `evalNN` evaluates a BPN on given entries (native C++).
  - a graphic interface for the visualization of a BPN (HTML5 + JS).

-## Precompiled binaries

-Precompiled executable files for Linux and Windows (both for x64 architecture) are found in the `precompiled` folder (older versions, not maintained).

 ## Compilation